18F/MorrisDataDecorator/README.md

 Status
 ------

-This project is currently in a mostly broken state because I have been using primarily in service to two other projects, PricesPaidGUI and PricesPaidAPI.
-This is valuable, because I am building a SOLR storage mechanism for it; however, I am also attempting to reuse part of the GUI in both projects, and have not re-styled things for this project.
+This project is currently in a mostly broken state for stand-alone use because I have been using primarily in service to two other projects, PricesPaidGUI and PricesPaidAPI.
+However, I would like to restore its stand-alone usage.
+It has a nice set of automated user tests which should make this relatively easy.

-However, eventually it will be nice to have SOLR persistence.
+The code can currently use in memory storage, and SOLR.
+The SOLR usage is far more valuable because it is persistent, and represents somethign someone might want to do with stand-alone usage.

+However, one could easily implement a file-based, Reddis-based, or SQL-based implementation based on the unit test suites that already exists.

+Before I broke it for stand alone use, it used to do this:

 As of now, if you install the Morris data decorator and the necessary Python components and then host it, you will have a GUI that lets you upload a list of URLs.
 You can then circle through these URLs, which are